Randgalt/record-builder/options.md

 | `@RecordBuilder.Options(useValidationApi = true/false)`              | Pass built records through the Java Validation API if it's available in the classpath.
 The default is `false`.                    |
 | `@RecordBuilder.Options(builderMode = BuilderMode.XXX)`              | Whether to add standard builder, staged builder or both.
 The default is `BuilderMode.STANDARD`.                                   |

+### Staged Builders

+Use `@RecordBuilder.Options(builderMode = BuilderMode.STAGED)` or `@RecordBuilder.Options(builderMode = BuilderMode.STANDARD_AND_STAGED)` to create staged
+builders.
+Staged builders require that each record component is built in order and that each component is specified.
+The generated builder ensures this via individual staged builders.
+See [TestStagedBuilder](record-builder-test/src/test/java/io/soabase/recordbuilder/test/staged/TestStagedBuilder.java) for examples.

 ## Default Values / Initializers

 | option                                                             | details                                                                                                                          |